floatdrop/yajob/readme.md

 Type: `Number`
 Default: `1`

-Number of jobs to take.
+Maximum number of jobs to take from one batch request.